johnsoncodehk/tsslint/README.md

     ```

 2.  **`postinstall` Script and pnpm Considerations**:
-    The `@tsslint/eslint` package includes a `postinstall` script that automatically scans your `node_modules` to generate type definitions for `defineRules`.
-This enhances Developer Experience by providing autocompletion and type safety for ESLint rules within your `tsslint.config.ts`.
+    `@tsslint/eslint` utilizes a `postinstall` script to generate type definitions for `defineRules`, enhancing Developer Experience with autocompletion and type safety.

-    If you are using **pnpm**, you might need to explicitly allow the execution of `postinstall` scripts for `@tsslint/eslint`.
-This can typically be configured in your `.npmrc` file or by ensuring pnpm's `shamefully-hoist` or similar settings are compatible with postinstall script execution.
+    When using **pnpm**, ensure `postinstall` scripts are allowed.
+A common approach is to configure `onlyBuiltDependencies=false` in your `.npmrc` to enable the execution of all `postinstall` scripts.

 3.  **Use `defineRules` in `tsslint.config.ts`**:
-    The `defineRules` function from `@tsslint/eslint` allows you to convert ESLint rules into TSSLint-compatible rules.
-You can pass an object of ESLint rules and their configurations directly to it.
+    The `defineRules` function from `@tsslint/eslint` converts ESLint rules into TSSLint-compatible rules.
+You can pass an object of ESLint rules and their configurations directly to it:

     ```typescript
     // tsslint.config.ts